This training is required for anyone that will be conducting work and/or research that requires a Biosafety Cabinet, Fume Hood, or Clean Air Station.

 This course is designed for Principal Investigators (PIs) and their staff who are involved in research involving recombinant or synthetic nucleic acid molecules.

-If you are a School of Nursing student, please contact the School of Nursing to get the correct training location.
+NOTE: The bloodborne pathogens training on this site is for students, staff, and faculty only.
+If you are a School of Nursing Student, please contact the School of Nursing to get the correct training location.

 This is an online course and is required if you and/or your staff will be using controlled substances in research, teaching, and/or veterinary care at UAB.